 Valdemar the Victorious' seal.
-He holds the lily scepter in his right hand, which symbolizes the Trinity and the right Catholic faith.
-In his left hand he holds the royal apple.
-He continued the three lions among hearts as the Danish coat of arms.
+In his right hand he holds the lily scepter, which symbolizes the Trinity and the correct Catholic faith.
+In his left hand he holds the royal orb, which is adorned with a cross.
+He continued to use the three lions between hearts as the Danish coat of arms.
 Photo Wikipedia fra Nordens Historie af Niels Bache fra 1885.

-During Valdemar's and his son's captivity by the Count of Schwerin, the Danish dominion in Northern Germany completely collapsed, so to speak without any fighting, and the border of Denmark again was along the river Ejder, where it always had been.
-After he was released from his captivity, Valdemar sought to regain the lost land, but suffered defeat in the Battle of Bornhøved in Holsten.
+During the captivity of Valdemar and his son with the Count of Schwerin, the Danish rule in Northern Germany collapsed completely, so to speak, without a stroke of a sword, and Denmark's border again ran along the Eider, as it had always done.
+After he was freed from his captivity, Valdemar tried to win back, what he had lost, but suffered defeat in the battle of Bornhøved in Holstein.

 Coin from Valdemar the Victorious' time exhibited in Lunds Universitets Historiska Museum.
 Photo Hedning Wikipedia.